Custom Routing in ASP.NET Core MVC

 https://localhost:44359/Student/Details/10

-How to Provide Default Route Values in ASP.NET Core MVC Application?
+How Do We Provide Default Route Values in the ASP.NET Core MVC application?

 https://localhost:44359/